-On the issue of friendly exits, you must consider how rights of first refusal, preemptive rights, drag along rights and tag along rights would apply to an individual Series as well as the LLC (Mothership), considering the complexities of the legal restrictions on what transactions the Series within the LLC is authorized to transact within its parameters (e.g. sale of assets) and those transactions that must be approved at the level of the LLC (Mothership).
-For example, concepts like drag alongs and tag alongs of membership interests would necessarily have to be drafted at the level of the LLC (Mothership) in order to operate effectively, but rights to sell the assets of a series (a drag-along or tag-along with respect to the assets) could be placed at the series level.
+On the issue of friendly exits, you must consider how rights of first refusal, preemptive rights, drag along rights, and tag along rights would apply to an individual Series as well as the LLC (Mothership), considering the complexities of the legal restrictions on what transactions a Series within a Series LLC is authorized to transact within its parameters (e.g. sale of assets) and those transactions that must be approved at the level of the LLC (Mothership).
+For example, concepts like drag alongs and tag alongs of membership interests would necessarily have to be drafted at the level of the LLC (Mothership) in order to operate effectively, but rights to sell the assets of a Series (a drag-along or tag-along with respect to the assets of the Series) could be placed at the Series level.

 The withdrawal provisions of the LLC statute also prohibit distributions in kind, Section 101.202.
-Because the Series within the LLC is associated with specific assets in an LLC, this particular basic rule may need to be analyzed, because in the context of the Series within the LLC, it may make perfect sense to permit a distribution in kind of a portion of the asset held in the Series within the LLC to a departing member, rather than a cash distribution, and the structure of the Series within the LLC could facilitate the resolution of that conflict or transaction, as the case may be.
+Because a Series within a Series LLC is associated with specific assets of the LLC, this particular basic rule may need to be analyzed, because in the context of a Series within the LLC, it may make perfect sense to permit a distribution in kind of a portion of the assets of that Series within the LLC to a departing member, rather than a cash distribution, and the structure of the Series within the LLC could facilitate the resolution of that conflict or transaction, as the case may be.

-E. Books and Records.
+E. Books and Records

 The books and records provisions of the main LLC statute are another section incorporated into the Series provisions by Section 101.609.
-This is the first area, however, where there has been litigation over rights of members associated with a Series within the LLC to information from the LLC.
-Specifically, if you are a member associated with the Series within the LLC, do you have rights to the books and records of the LLC (Mothership) or the other Series within the LLC?
-Not surprisingly, the holdings in the cases conflict, but the authors submit that the specific facts are as influential as the theoretical underpinnings of the law on Series LLC.
-We would assert that if a Series within the LLC must look to the LLC (Mothership) for certain authorizations and related transactions, then it would be perfectly appropriate for the members associated with that Series to have access to the LLC (Mothership) with respect to matters that are not within the authority of the Series but that must be decided at the LLC (Mothership) level.
-The judges did not analyze the facts under that approach, however.
-The learning from the cases is that your LLC Agreement should spell out the rules applicable to the members associated with the Series within the LLC, so that a judge may enforce your agreement and not interpret the application of Section 101.609 to the books and records provisions of the LLC statute.
+This is another area that requires careful thought and drafting.
+Specifically, if you are a member associated with a Series within a Series LLC, do you have rights to the books and records of the LLC (Mothership) or the other Series within the LLC?
+The authors submit that the specific facts should be as influential as the theoretical underpinnings of the law on Series LLC.
+We would assert that if a Series within the LLC must look to the LLC (Mothership) for certain authorizations and related transactions, then it would be perfectly appropriate for the members associated with that Series to have access to the books and records of the LLC (Mothership) with respect to matters that are not within the authority of the Series but that must be decided at the LLC (Mothership) level.
+The learning from cases involving disputes over books and records of non-Series LLCs is that your LLC Agreement should spell out the rules applicable to the members associated with the Series within a Series LLC, so that a judge may enforce your agreement and not interpret the application of Section 101.609 to the books and records provisions of the LLC statute.